Skip to content

 regarding their divorce”

-Another key part of David’s role as the Divorce Consultant, is to work within a wider
+Another key part of David’s role is to work within a wider

 sphere of trusted professionals.
 David can refer his clients to the right person,